Philadelphia Muses © 1999 City of Philadelphia Mural Arts Program / Meg Saligman. Restored in 2012 by Meg Saligman. Photo by Steve Weinik

 View murals that celebrate the diversity and cultural heritage of the many neighborhoods in South Philadelphia.
 The tour will travel through the Bella Vista area and Italian Market.
 Along the way, historical landmarks will also be discussed.

 Restorative Justice is a concept of justice that involves the victim, the offender, and the community in the healing process.
 The Mural Arts Program incorporates the concepts of restorative justice through art instruction, mural making, and community service work within the criminal justice system.
+The Guild program provides young adults on probation and inmates and returning citizens with a short term employment program.
+While in the Guild, participants receive training in mural making, scaffolding and other activities, while learning important soft skills to aid in future employment.
 This powerful tour showcases the large-scale outdoor murals painted by the men and women who are current inmates, probationers and parolees, or juvenile delinquents.
 An experienced guide narrates the difficult, often harrowing, and inspiring stories behind these incredible works of art.

 The Porch Light Program was created through a partnership between the Mural Arts Program and the Department of Behavioral Health and Intellectual disAbility Services.
 The program works closely with the communities within Philadelphia and uses public art in achieving mental health and wellness.
 Mural created through this program focus on issues that significantly influence our mental health, including faith and spirituality, suicide prevention, homelessness, trauma, immigration, war, and community tensions.
 Tour guests will learn how the murals are created, hear the stories of those involved, and witness their scale and depth first hand on this exciting mural trolley tour.